-for multiple nuclear receptors, and we hypothesized that fasting potentially modulates Nrf2 via Sirt1-related mechanisms.
-Indeed, liver-specific Sirt1 knockout mice did not demonstrate an induction of Nrf2 and Abcc2/3/4 upon fasting, indicating an involvement of Sirt1 in mediating the cAMP/PKA-Nrf2-ARE-target gene induction in fasting livers (Taguchi et al., 2011).
-On the other hand, Sirt1-overexpressing mice demonstrated a higher fold induction of hepatic Nrf2 and Abcc4 compared with the wild-type fasted mice (Johnson et al., 2002).
-Nrf2 expression increases coordinately with Pgc-1 α and Sirt1 expression in vitro in hepatocytes treated with cAMP analogs, indicating that Sirt1 potentially increases Nrf2 transcription supported by the higher basal expression of Nrf2 mRNA in Sirt1-overexpressing mouse livers (Buler et al., 2011).
+An additional aspect of the current study was to identify factors downstream of the cAMP/PKA cascade, which mediate activation of the NRF2-ARE pathway.
+Sirt1 and Pgc-1 α act in concert to activate gluconeogenesis pathways in hepatocytes.
+Pgc-1 α is a central transcriptional coactivator for multiple nuclear receptors, and we hypothesized that fasting potentially modulates Nrf2 via Sirt1-related mechanisms.
+Indeed, liver-specific Sirt1 knockout mice did not demonstrate an induction of Nrf2 and Abcc2/3/4 upon fasting indicating an involvement of Sirt1 in mediating the cAMP/PKA-Nrf2-ARE-target gene induction in fasting livers (Taguchi et al., 2011).
+On the other hand, Sirt1 over-expressing mice demonstrated a higher fold induction of hepatic Nrf2 and Abcc4 compared to the wild-type fasted mice (Johnson et al., 2002).
+Nrf2 expression increases coordinately with Pgc-1α and Sirt1 expression in vitro in hepatocytes treated with cAMP analogs indicating that Sirt1 potentially increases Nrf2 transcription supported by the higher basal expression of Nrf2 mRNA in Sirt1 overexpressing mouse livers (Buler et al., 2011).

-To tie the upstream and the downstream observations together and determine whether fasting induction of cAMP/PKA pathway increases Sirt1-Pgc1 α mediated activation of the Nrf2-ARE pathway and the expression of ABCC2/3/4, NRF2 and SIRT1 recruitment to the previously described ABCC2 ARE (Stockel et al., 2000) was determined in vitro (Kulkarni et al., 2014).
-Huh7 cells treated with cAMP analog demonstrated a higher enrichment of NRF2 as well as SIRT1 at the ABCC2 promoter ARE, indicating that indeed the induction of these transporters upon fasting is NRF2 and SIRT1 mediated (Fig. 6C).
+To tie the upstream and the downstream observations together and determine whether fasting induction of cAMP/PKA pathway increases Sirt1-Pgc1α mediated activation of the Nrf2-ARE pathway and the expression of ABCC2/3/4, NRF2 and SIRT1 recruitment to the previously described ABCC2 ARE (Stockel et al., 2000) was determined in vitro (Kulkarni et al., 2014).
+Huh7 cells treated with cAMP analog demonstrated a higher enrichment of NRF2 as well as SIRT1 at the ABCC2 promoter ARE indicating that indeed, the induction of these transporters upon fasting is NRF2- and SIRT1-mediated (Fig. 6C).

-In summary, these observations demonstrate that 1) fasting increases Abcc expression through Nrf2- and Sirt1-dependent mechanisms and 2) cAMP/PKA activators increase ARE activation via Nrf2- and Sirt1-dependent mechanisms in vitro, thus describing Nrf2 as a novel "nutrient-sensitive" responsive transcription factor as well as illustrating that hepatic clearance mechanisms are differentially affected by fasting.
+In summary, these observations demonstrate that (i) fasting increases Abcc expression through Nrf2- and Sirt1-dependent mechanisms and (ii) cAMP/PKA activators increase ARE activation via Nrf2- and Sirt1-dependent mechanisms in vitro, thus describing Nrf2 as a novel "nutrient-sensitive" responsive transcription factor as well as illustrating that hepatic clearance mechanisms are differentially affected by fasting.